 You can connect an external hard drive via USB, but it seems likely that such a drive won't be fast enough to handle PS5 games.
 In which case, there are a couple of potential uses for an external USB hard drive that we can think of: to store PS4 games, and as a backup for the PS5 games you aren't currently playing but don't want to delete.
 The latter use would negate the need to re-download a game from the internet, potentially making it much quicker to get back into the action.

 You can also expand the internal SSD storage.
-It's not yet clear whether doing so would involve replacing the existing 825GB SSD or adding an extra one, but we do know, thanks to Digital Foundry, that either way you are going to have to get a particularly fast, PlayStation-approved, PCIe 4.0-based drive - a standard SSD won't necessarily have the speed to play PS5 games.
+We know, thanks to Digital Foundry, that you are going to have to get a particularly fast, PlayStation-approved, PCIe 4.0-based drive – a standard SSD won't necessarily have the speed to play PS5 games.

 At least we're talking about SSDs that are (or at least will become) of an industry standard and aren't bespoke for PlayStation: a patent that leaked on 5th November 2019 showed sketches of a mystery cartridge that many believed was an expandable SSD storage module for the PS5, but that appears now to not be the case.
 That's probably a good thing, as it means prices will be defined by the market as a whole and not by Sony.